artagithub/KitPhoneBook/README.md

 2. The application can run in different active profiles dev,prod.

+3. For testing the API and documentation of the rest API , this application is integrated with swagger

+4. FOR testing the API the REST Assured has been used

+5. The application runs with the embedded MongoDB

+6. The application can be run on the docker

 ### Jar Packaging

 To build the final jar and optimize the KitGithubIntegration application for production, run: